cglib/cglib/README.md

 All Releases: https://github.com/cglib/cglib/releases

-cglib-#.#_#.jar             binary distribution, CGLIB classes only, it must be used to extend cglib classes dependant on ASM API
+cglib-#.#_#.jar             binary distribution, CGLIB classes only, it must be used to extend cglib classes dependent on ASM API

 cglib-nodep-#.#_#.jar       binary distribution, CGLIB and renamed ASM classes, not extendable